anirudhsatish22/cs124/docs/design.md

 ### Lab 3

 #### Person D.
 This user testing was done before the complete version of our application for this lab was completed.
-The results/feedback from this persons feedback really helped and resulted in some changes in our delpoyed model.
+This person's feedback really helped and resulted in some changes in our delpoyed model.
-This user, while adding items to our list, did not know what the 1,2,3 meant (in our priority dropdown).
-At this stage, the dropdown in our input field for priority did not have any text, and was simply 1,2,3 as well.
+This user, while adding items to our list, did not know what the 1, 2, 3 referred to priorities.
+At this stage, the dropdown in our input field for priority did not have any text, and was simply 1, 2, 3 as well.
 So the user was confused, and assumed that these numbers implied how long it should take them to complete the task.
 Therefore, we took this feedback, and edited the priority button in the input field to have the text priority while loading as its default value, so that users know what it is.